ATV Dies When Using Winch – What To Do

 You can also take the battery to a local auto parts store as they often load test batteries for free.

-Top Up Battery?
+Top Up Battery

-You can still top off cheap ATV batteries, but many ATVs are going with sealed lead-acid batteries these days.
+You can still top off cheap batteries, but many ATVs are going with sealed lead-acid batteries these days.
 It’s getting harder to find batteries for ATVs that are not sealed, and for good reasons.

 ATVs go all over the place in rough conditions, and not having a sealed battery is not worth it.

-How To Maintain Your ATV Battery?
+How To Maintain Your Battery

-Since a lot of your problems with your ATV shutting off when using the winch will hinge around your battery, there are a few things you should do to keep your battery at its prime.
+Since a lot of your problems with shutting off when using the winch will hinge around your battery, there are a few things you should do to keep your battery at its prime.

-The best thing you can do for your ATV battery is keep it on charge when you’re not using it.
+The best thing you can do for your battery is keep it on charge when you’re not using it.

 Lead-acid batteries die when they’re not used due to sulfating.
 Using a smart battery charger or even a 5-watt or less solar charger will keep the battery active enough to prevent sulfating.